<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 "The key point about Mitra devices is that, in addition to the usual benefits associated with dried blood spots, you can also do accurate quantification, which is extremely useful across a very broad range of anti-doping scenarios," says Dr. Brailsford.

-Much as work with microsampling in the detection of PEth is adding nuance and complexity to conversations around alcohol testing, the work of Dr. Brailsford and others like him highlights the lucidity that technology can bring to the science and research that drive the anti-doping movement.
+Much as work with microsampling in the detection of PEth is adding nuance to conversations around alcohol testing, the work of Dr. Brailsford and other innovators in toxicology labs and researcher centers highlights what technology can bring to research that drives the anti-doping movement.

 No Comments Yet